madmous/madClones/README.md

 They are awesome and they care about open source.

 [CodinGame](https://www.codingame.com/home): practicing your algorithm solving skills is a great way to write better code.
-CodinGame will push you to another level by making you think about the correct data structure, api and algorith, to use.
+CodinGame will push you to another level by making you think about the correct data structure, api and algorithm, to use.

 ## Inspiration